Dublin Street closing at rail crossing

 The logic for this is not clear to me.
 I'm also wondering how garbage collection will take place on the south side of the tracks - unless garbage trucks are granted two-way access, residents on the southside will need to put their containers on the other side of the street.
 I can live with this minor inconvenience.
 But the major concern is the winter time, when snow is also piled heavily on that side of the street.

-KirbyC almost 4 years ago
+KirbyC over 4 years ago

 As a full time pedestrian and downtown condo owner, I want the City to kerp open crossing for pedestrians, mobilty carts, and bicyclists.